City of Masks: The Carnival of Venice

 The Volto (face) or Larva (ghost) mask is one of the most popular masks.
-Even thought the original design was purely made in white, the ones we see today are nearly always multi-colored or gilded.
+Even though the original design was purely made in white, the ones we see today are nearly always multi-colored or gilded.

 Always worn with a tricorn hat and cloak, the overall look is captivating but slightly unsettling.
 It is tied behind the head with a ribbon, but the full face mask doesn't have any mouth or hinged lower jaw, unlike the original which could be opened so people could eat and drink.
-I think its one of the most beautiful masks.
+I think it's one of the most beautiful masks.
 Along with the cloak, hat, and gloves, the overall look is so colorful that it really brings to life the atmosphere of the ancient festival.

 Volto Larva Mask

 The Harlequin mask is the comedy mask.
 It was first seen in the Italian Commedia or comedic stage play.
 The harlequin was a strange character, very similar to the "King's Fools" or court jester in the king's court in medieval Britain.

 Rather than being a comedy character, he was in fact portrayed as a rather "noble savage" or lacking in sense, but full of emotion.
 Going from one extreme to the other.
 He had a short ape-like face, with a bump on his forehead that was said to show a devils horn.